-When it comes to improving body composition, there are some obvious keys to success (such as eating the right type and right amount of food for your goal and doing the right types of exercise).
+When it comes to improving body composition, there are some obvious factors for success (such as eating the right amount of healthy foods and following effective exercise routines).

-There’s one more not-so-obvious one that most people don’t think about: healthy habits.
+There’s one more factor for success that most people don’t think about: forming healthy habits.

 Diet and exercise along with regular body composition analysis are important tactics.
 But you also need a strategy or game plan for how you’re going to stick with those goals day in and day out.

-In this article, we’ll explore the science of habits and show you exactly how to replace those pesky unhealthy habits with healthy ones.
+In this article, we’ll cover new research that help advanced our understanding of habits, (such as the cues, routines, and rewards cycle) show you exactly how to break those pesky unhealthy habits , and how to improve your success by developing healthy ones.

 The Science of Habits: A Brief Primer